pathakdarshana/beer-container-dashboard/README.md

    }
   ```
 ### Temperature sensor
-  - As there is no real source for getting current temperature from container's temperature sensor the temeperature data  is generated randomly using a function.
+  - As there is no real source for getting current temperature from container's temperature sensor so temeperature data  is generated randomly using a function.
+  - **Range configuration:** To make the logic dynamic temperature randomizer generates temperature in a range configurable through `config.js`.
   - The function is performed by `src/temperatureSensor.js`.

 ### Monitoring
   - The temperature given by the sensor of a container is compared against the desirable range of beer stored in it.
   - If current temperature is within the desirable range status is set to `Normal`.